Satoshi Motoyama: Formula Nippon (1996-2008)

 His four championships, 27 wins, and 21 pole positions are the most of any driver in the Formula Nippon/Super Formula era from 1996 to the present day.
 In the overall history of Japanese Top Formula racing, dating back to the inaugural 1973 All-Japan Formula 2000 Championship, Motoyama is second all-time in career victories to Kazuyoshi Hoshino, who won 39 races from 1974 to 1996.

+Nearly nine years after his final race, Motoyama tested the Dallara SF14 at Sportsland Sugo on September 27, 2017.
+In March 2018, Motoyama became the team director of B-Max Racing Team in the Super Formula Championship.
+B-Max Racing won its first race under Motoyama's leadership when driver Nobuharu Matsushita won the third round of the 2022 Super Formula Championship at Suzuka.

 Return to racing (2019-present)

 Motoyama remained semi-active in racing after retiring from GT500 driving duties.
-He took part in the 2019 Super Taikyu Fuji Super TEC 24 Hours, driving a customer Nissan GT-R NISMO GT3 for Tairoku Racing with B-Max Engineering, and finished 2nd overall.
-Motoyama was expected to enter that year's Intercontinental GT Challenge Suzuka 10 Hours later that year, but health issues forced team president Tairoku Yamaguchi to suspend his team's operations for the rest of 2019.
-Motoyama was expected to return to the team for the 2020 Super Taikyu Series, but their entry was suspended due to complications caused by the COVID-19 pandemic.

 In December 2020, Motoyama returned to single-seater racing, competing in the final round of the Formula Regional Japanese Championship at Autopolis in a car entered by Team Goh Motorsports.
 He entered the final round of the Super Formula Lights Championship at Fuji Speedway, driving for B-Max Racing.
 This marked Motoyama's return to the second tier of Japanese single-seater racing for the first time since 1995.

 On 30 January, 2021, Motoyama announced that he would return to full-time Super GT competition in the GT300 class.
 Motoyama partnered with Team LeMans, the team for whom he won his first Formula Nippon Championship, to form Team LeMans with Motoyama Racing.
 The team fielded an Audi R8 LMS GT3 Evo for himself and former All-Japan Formula 3 National Class Champion, Yoshiaki Katayama.
 Team LeMans with Motoyama Racing recorded a best finish of 12th at Suzuka Circuit in 2021.

+Motoyama returned to Team LeMans for the 2022 season, and achieved a breakthrough fifth-place finish to start the season at Okayama.
+But his contract was terminated prior to the second round at Fuji Speedway, and he was replaced by Roberto Merhi.